-Amazon has announced its most ambitious plan to launch 3,236 low Earth orbit satellites to provide broadband access to millions of people across the world.
+Amazon has announced its most ambitious plan to launch 3,236 low Earth orbit satellites to provide broadband access to millions worldwide.
 It was first spotted by GeekWire about the so-called Project Kuiper initiative.
-Kuiper Systems LLC recently came up with three sets of filings with the ITU and the international organization in charge of making coordinating satellite orbits.
+Kuiper Systems LLC recently came up with three filings with the ITU and the international organization in charge of coordinating satellite orbits.
 Amazon claimed that Kuiper Systems is one of its big projects.

 Project Kuiper is a new initiative that is to launch a constellation of low Earth orbit satellites that will provide with low-latency, high-speed broadband connectivity to the unserved and underserved communities across the world – Amazon spokesperson

 Project Kuiper will comprise satellites at three different altitudes that include approximately 784 satellites at 367 miles, also 1,296 satellites at 379 miles, and 1,156 satellites at 391 miles.
 With internet access in areas ranging from 56 degrees north and 56 degrees south which is in line with the middle of Scotland down and below the southernmost tip of South America approximately.
 This area will theoretically cover over 95 percent of Earth’s population.